fizzstudio/ParaModel/etc/paramodel.api.md

 }

 // @public (undocumented)
-export function utcTimestampToPlaneDateTime(utcTimestamp: number): Temporal.PlainDateTime;
+export function utcTimestampToPlainDateTime(utcTimestamp: number): Temporal.PlainDateTime;

 // (No @packageDocumentation comment for this package)